akuzyakina/AzureFrontDoorWhatTheHack/Student/Challenge03.md

 - Demonstrate that only the Azure Front Door service can access your website

-# What is not in the scope of this challenge
+## What is out of the scope in this challenge
 - There is no need to implement Caching at the time.
 - We aren't focusing on regional data compliance issues (GDPR for example).